 - Speakers representing Equestrian Australia and the FEI.

-Bus transfers (3 minute ride) between the camp site and Conference Centre each morning & afternoon
+- Bus transfers (3-minute ride) between the campsite and Conference Centre each morning and afternoon

-Note that breakfast is not included, but can be purchased at the venue
+- Please note, breakfast and dinner is not included but can be purchased at the venue

 Optional Extra – FEI Forum Delegate Dinner